zadorlab/pynta/docs/README.rst

 Using only SLURM
 --------------------

-**Warning `dev` branch uses SLURM scheduler to deal with the job dependencies.
-Be aware that it might be a bit buggy and do not fully support all the features implemented in the `master` branch.**
+.. warning:: ``dev`` branch uses SLURM scheduler to deal with the job dependencies.
+Be aware that it might be a bit buggy and do not fully support all the features implemented in the ``master`` branch.

 An example script (using ``dev`` branch - SLURM):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^